joshiausdemwald/CodemitteForceToolkitBundle/README.md

    If you face problems, refer to the official [composer documentation].
 Remark the required whitelist entry when using .phar-files with a php executable that has ext/suhosin enabled!

-3. Enable the freshly downloaded bundle to your Kernel PHP file (usually to find in app/AppKernel.php):
+3. Enable the freshly downloaded bundle in your Kernel PHP file (usually located in app/AppKernel.php):

    ```php
    class AppKernel extends Kernel